Breadcrumb

 It also took time to set up credit monitoring through current providers of this service and processes to support notification of a large number of individuals.

-IH is taking the extra step of direct and public notification to support these individuals in protecting themselves from the potential of identity theft.
+IH took the extra step of direct and public notification to support these individuals in protecting themselves from the potential of identity theft.

 No. No patient information was in the document.